Termination of employment

 The amount of notice to which an employee is entitled depends on their "period of employment".
 An employee's period of employment includes not only all time while the employee is actively working but also any time that they are not working but the employment relationship still exists, with the following exceptions:

-- if a lay-off goes on longer than a temporary lay-off, the employee's employment is deemed to have been terminated on the first day of the lay-off—any time after that does not count as part of the employee's period of employment, even though the employee might still be employed for purposes of the "continuously employed for three months" qualification;
+- if a lay-off goes on longer than a temporary lay-off, the employee's employment is deemed (or considered) to have been terminated on the first day of the lay-off—any time after that does not count as part of the employee's period of employment, even though the employee might still be employed for purposes of the "continuously employed for three months" qualification;

 - if two separate periods of employment are separated by more than 13 weeks, only the most recent period counts for purposes of notice of termination.